 PASSION…have it, show it, spread it.

-I’ve always been proud of my employee satisfaction results…customer satisfaction results…meeting/exceeding all KPI/Key Performance Indictors…attendance…employee retention…timeliness…quality…efficiency.
+I’ve always been MOST proud of my employee satisfaction results & customer satisfaction results, something WE accomplished while ALWAYS meeting & exceeding all KPI/Key Performance Indictors & enjoying great attendance/retention.

 But you must concentrate on what behaviors will get you these results…forget about the silly charts & temperature gauges!